Staff Members

 Vermont Student Assistance Corporation - GEAR UP · $3,658.65

 VSAC GEAR UP is a program that works to increase high school graduation and postsecondary enrollment rates.
-Examples of FY24 costs include testing fees (SAT/AP), college visits, job fairs, and student community building activities.
+Examples of FY25 costs include testing fees (SAT/AP), college visits, job fairs, and classroom books.